-Beginning in 2018, the Business Use of Home form can only be used on the Schedule C. The IRS no longer allows the Business Use of Home form to be used on the itemized deductions.
+The Business Use of Home form can only be used on the Schedule C. The IRS no longer allows the Business Use of Home form to be used as an itemized deduction for W-2 employees.

 There are 2 types of expenses that you can deduct: Direct Expenses and Indirect Expenses.